Understanding Parts Therapy

 A client-centered approach to resolving inner conflict

-Parts Therapy is a method used in hypnotherapy to work with these internal conflicts in a structured and respectful way.
-Rather than attempting to force change, it focuses on understanding an dresolving the underlying dynamics that create internal opposition.
+Parts Therapy is a method used in hypnotherapy to address these conflicts in a structured and client-centered way.

 KEY CONCEPT